cgwire/kitsu/README.rst

 Zou is the memory of your CG production
 ---------------------------------------

-Zou is an API that stores and manages data pertaining to CG production, while also enabling synchronization via pipelining of tools.
+Zou is an API that stores and manages data related to CG productions.
+All your pipeline tools can be synchronized together through it.

 A dedicated Python client, `Gazu <https://gazu.cg-wire.com>`_, allows users to integrate Zou into the tools.